home-assistant/home-assistant.io/source/_components/alexa.intent.markdown

 ## {% linkable_title Configuring Home Assistant %}

 When activated, the Alexa integration will have Home Assistant's native intent support handle the incoming intents.
-If you want to run actions based on intents, use the [`intent_script`](/components/intent_script) component.
+If you want to run actions based on intents, use the [`intent_script`](/components/intent_script) integration.

 To enable Alexa, add the following entry to your `configuration.yaml` file: